Understanding the Venice Water Bus System + Private Venice Water Taxis

 • Where and How to Purchase Tickets

-Visiting The Venetian Lagoon In Italy
+Visiting the Venetian Lagoon in Venice, Italy

 Venice is set in a chain of more than 100 small islands in a lagoon enclosed by the Adriatic Sea off the northern Italian coast.
 The entire island chain is slowly sinking into the ocean due to sedimentary subsidence, rising sea waters, and other factors.
 Therefore, the primary mode of transportation between the islands is – you guessed it – by boat.